luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 FASTA=~/working/oliver/genomes/sequences/human/Hsa19_gDNA.fasta

 matt cmpr_introns introns.tab START END SCAFFOLD STRAND GENEID_ENSEMBL $GTF $FASTA Hsap 150 DATASET[down,up,ndiff] down_vs_ndiff

+matt cmpr_introns introns.tab START END SCAFFOLD STRAND GENEID_ENSEMBL $GTF $FASTA Hsap 150 DATASET[down,up,ndiff] down_vs_ndiff
 ```

+> matt cmpr_exons exons_testsets.tab START END SCAFFOLD STRAND ENSEMBL_GENEID ...
+   ... $gtf $fasta Hsap 150 GROUP[NEURAL-UP,NEURAL-DOWN,AS_noNeural] ...
+   ... cmpr_1 -colors:brown2,darkgoldenrod2,azure4

+With GROUP[NEURAL-UP,NEURAL-DOWN,AS_noNeural] we select the groups which should be compared, i.e., all pair-wise comparisons are done: NEURAL-UP vs. NEURAL-DOWN, NEURAL-UP vs. AS_noNeural, and NEURAL-DOWN vs. AS_noNeural.
+Putting AS_noNeural in the last place will give us box plots which contain the group AS_noNeural as reference group.
+All output gets written into folder cmpr_1, where you find a summary in form of a PDF document with all details on the comparisons and all graphics in sub-folder summary_graphics for later use.

+The  [PDF report](http://matt.crg.eu/examples/cmpr_exons/cmpr_1/summary.pdf)  contains all details and plots and is organized in four main parts:

+1. Overview of results of permutation tests across all comparisons and features
+2. Box-plots for all numerical features with all exon groups tested
+3. Comparative sequence plots for all groups of splice sites, branch points for all comparisons
+4. Details of results of permutation tests

 This compares introns down vs. ndiff and leave untouched introns from group up.
 The argument `150` specifies the length of the 3'-end of the introns which should be searched for SF1 hits.
 It will generate the output folder down_vs_ndiff and place therein a table with all introns (down and ndiff) and the extracted intron features.
 It also produces a PDF document summary.pdf containing all details of the comparison.

 **Hint 1:**  You might first stratify the sets of introns with  [stratify](http://matt.crg.eu/#stratify)  and then apply cmpr_introns.